 This will take 2 people, one to hold the panel and one to position the panel.
 Fit a 3/16" drill bit into your drill and have it handy inside the aircraft.
 The panel is held in place with AN3-12A bolts and steel lock nuts, with the lock nuts located inside the engine compartment.
 Hold the panel in place, which is centred in the fuselage and as high up the firewall as it can go.
 Move any wiring away from the area of the mounting holes and have the second person measure the distance in from the door jambs to the side of the panel and then move the panel until it is exactly in the centre of the aircraft.

+panel until it is exactly in the centre of the aircraft.
 When it is correctly located, drill the top centre hole through from the inside (shown at right) and fit a washer and steel lock nut.
 Check the aircraft for level and then check the panel for level and drill the top left bolt, then the top right and then each of the remaining bolts.